Automotive industry in Russia: Recent developments

 By the end of 2010, automotive production had returned to pre-crisis levels.
 Nine out of the ten most sold models in Russia in 2010 were domestically produced, with Avtovaz's Lada models topping the list.
 In the first 7 months of 2010, sales of Lada cars increased by 60%, the Korean KIA reported a jump of 101%, and Chevrolet's sales rose by 15%.

 In 2010, Russia was the world's 15th largest producer of cars.
 The Russian automotive industry currently (as of 2010) accounts for about 2% of worldwide car production.

 The market share of Russian-branded vehicles fell to 34% in 2010 and to 21% in 2012.
 At the same time, the market share of foreign-branded cars made in Russia kept rising, reaching 45% in 2012.
 Imported vehicles account for a sizable portion of the Russian automotive market: in 2014 they made up 27% of cars and 46% of trucks.

 The 2014 economic crisis led to a new fall in car sales and production levels, and reduced forecasts for future growth.

 The number of cars on Russian roads reached 40,629,200 in 2016.
 Lada cars accounted for 34.6% of the total, down from 41.6% five years earlier.
 Almost half of those cars were over ten years old, and the single most popular car model was still the classic Lada Riva.

 While Chinese cars are a long way off from conquering the market, they have significantly bolstered their positions.
 The best dynamics are being demonstrated by Chery, while other Chinese brands, such as Haval and Geely, are also gaining popularity in Russia.

-Following the 2022 Russian invasion of Ukraine, both car sales and car production dropped significantly, hitting a low in May 2022 with less than 4000 cars produced before rebounding to about 40% pre-invasion levels.

-Later the same year, Russia reduced requirements for airbags and seatbelt pretensioners, anti-lock braking system (ABS) and lowering emissions standards.

-Electronic stability control system may also be removed.